janhuenermann/neurojs/README.md

 Open `http://localhost:8080/examples/` in your browser and select the demo you want to run.

 ### What's next?
-- More examples (pong, improved cars, etc.)
+- More examples (pong, pendulum, snake,improved cars, etc.)
 - Support for web workers
 - LSTM and backpropagation through time